Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: CMB temperature and polarisation bispectrum and templates

-where $C_l$ is the angular power spectrum of temperature fluctuations, $\Delta_{\ell_1 \ell_2 \ell_3} = 1,2,6$ for triangles with no, two or three equal sides, and $l_{\rm max}$ is the maximum angular resolution attainable with the considered CMB survey.
-Note that in our analysis we include the noise contribution of the CMB survey in $C_\ell$ as done, e.~g., in Ref.~\cite{Pogosian:2005a}.
+$\Delta_{\ell_1 \ell_2 \ell_3} = 1,2,6$ for triangles with no, two or three equal sides and $\ell_{\rm max}$ is the maximum angular resolution attainable with the considered CMB survey.
+When considering only the TTT or EEE bispectrum, the above formula reduces to the classical result of Komatsu \& Spergel (2001) \cite{Komatsu:2001a}:

+Note that in our analysis we include the noise and beam contribution of the CMB survey as a linear term in the $C^{XY}_\ell$ \cite{Pogosian:2005a, knox:1995a}, and assume no correlation in noise between the temperature and polarisation detectors.
+Furthermore, we shall always assume an experiment with a full sky coverage.